-Lee are the gold standard for filters and their recently released Seven5 micro filter system now includes an option for Fujifilm’s X100 and X100S/T/F cameras.
+Lee are the gold standard for filters.
+Their recently released Seven5 micro filter system now includes an option for Fujifilm’s X100 and X100S/T/F/V cameras.

 The Long Exposure

 The eBook covers everything from equipment you to post-production processing in Adobe’s brilliant Lightroom.

 This guide has been written with the beginner to the long exposure process in mind; however, the enthusiast and professional alike may find something of relevance also.

 I know a number of photographers who are slightly intimidated by filter holders and pure glass and resin filters.
 Although the system may look daunting I experienced an easier capture process over my array of screw-on ND filters.